U.S. Supreme Court pick Jackson rejects Republican criticism on crime | Law-Order

 U.S. Supreme Court pick Jackson rejects Republican criticism on crime

+Jackson, in responding to Republican accusations that she has been soft on child pornography defendants, told the Senate Judiciary Committee during the second day of her confirmation hearing: "As a mother and a judge who has had to deal with these cases, I was thinking that nothing could be further from the truth."
+Jackson also said her past legal representation of detainees at the U.S. naval base at Guantanamo Bay, Cuba, was consistent with American values of fairness.

-Ketanji Brown Jackson, President Joe Biden's U.S. Supreme Court nominee, on Tuesday rejected Republican claims that she has been overly lenient toward some criminal defendants as a judge and pledged to "stay in my lane" if confirmed to the lifetime job as she faced questioning during her Senate confirmation hearing.
-Jackson, in responding to Republican accusations that she has been soft on child pornography defendants, told the Senate Judiciary Committee: "As a mother and a judge who has had to deal with these cases, I was thinking that nothing could be further from the truth."
+Ketanji Brown Jackson, President Joe Biden's U.S. Supreme Court nominee, on Tuesday rejected Republican claims that she has been overly lenient toward some criminal defendants as a judge and pledged to "stay in my lane" if confirmed to the lifetime job.
+Jackson, in responding to Republican accusations that she has been soft on child pornography defendants, told the Senate Judiciary Committee during the second day of her confirmation hearing: "As a mother and a judge who has had to deal with these cases, I was thinking that nothing could be further from the truth."

-Jackson, nominated to become the first Black woman to serve on the nation's top judicial body, has served since last year as a federal appellate judge after eight years as a federal district court judge.
-She told the committee she is an impartial and independent jurist.
+Jackson also said her past legal representation of detainees at the U.S. naval base at Guantanamo Bay, Cuba, was consistent with American values of fairness.
+Jackson, nominated by Biden in February to become the first Black woman to serve on the nation's top judicial body, has served since last year as a federal appellate judge after eight years as a federal district court judge.

+In the first of two days of questioning by senators, Jackson said she has received messages from girls around the country saying her nomination has made them think about the law in new ways "because I am a woman and a Black women."
+"We want, I think, as a country for everyone to believe that they can do things like sit on the Supreme Court," Jackson told Democratic Senator Dianne Feinstein.
+"And so having meaningful numbers of women and people of color, I think, matters.
+I also think it supports public confidence in the judiciary when you have different people because we have such a diverse society."

 Jackson said that during sentencing for offenders who download child porn images, she confronts them about the impact on victims.
 "I say to them there is only a market for this kind of material because there are 'lookers,' that they are contributing to child sex abuse," Jackson said.